TheOfk1/PKI/Questions.md

 - What is it? (electronic document used to prove identity)
 - What are some examples of certificates uses? (email, digital signature, TLS)
 - Where are certificates stored in a windows machine?
 What types of store are there? (certificate store, user, machine)
+- How can you view machine certificates, How can you view user certificates?
+- Say you created a self signed certificate, how can you make it so that your computer trusts it?
+What permissions are required to do so?
 - How can you distribute certificates?
 (GPO)
 - What are wildcard certificates? (uses asterisk in domain name)
 - How can you save a certificate?